-FEPAs are responsible for enforcing geographic-specific anti-discrimination laws.
-60 Filing practices vary greatly, as FEPAs can enforce local law that goes beyond those promulgated by the EEOC.
+Fair Employment Practice Agencies ("FEPAs") are responsible for enforcing geographic-specific anti-discrimination laws.
+Filing practices vary greatly, as FEPAs can enforce local law that goes beyond those promulgated by the EEOC.
 Because of the great variation between various states, cities, and towns, some FEPAs may enforce laws that provide far greater protection to employees based on local marriage or custody laws, for example.
-61 Complaints may be filed either with a FEPA or directly with the EEOC, though if the complaint is originally lodged with a FEPA and the matter is one covered by the EEOC, the FEPA will file a copy with the EEOC, with the reverse also being true.
-62
+Complaints may be filed either with a FEPA or directly with the EEOC, though if the complaint is originally lodged with a FEPA and the matter is one covered by the EEOC, the FEPA will file a copy with the EEOC, with the reverse also being true.

-As part of the Performance and Accountability Report for Fiscal Year 2018, Acting Chair Victoria A. Lipnic, a Trump Administration appointee, noted a goal to combat employment discrimination through strategic law enforcement by increasing FEPA-reported resolutions.63 The result was an increase in the proportion of FEPA resolutions reported by local or state FEPA offices from 14% in 2014 to a range of 15-17% as of September 30, 2017.64 The EEOC achieved this objective by integrating EEOC responsibilities into private and state and local government sectors so as to track the progress of state and local partners in adhering to agency-wide efforts to attack instances of systemic discrimination.65
+As part of the Performance and Accountability Report for Fiscal Year 2018, Acting Chair Victoria A. Lipnic, a Trump Administration appointee, noted a goal to combat employment discrimination through strategic law enforcement by increasing FEPA-reported resolutions.64 The result was an increase in the proportion of FEPA resolutions reported by local or state FEPA offices containing targeted, equitable relief from 14% in 2014 to a range of 15-17% as of September 30, 2017.65 The EEOC achieved this objective by integrating EEOC responsibilities into private and state and local government sectors so as to track the progress of state and local partners in adhering to agency-wide efforts to attack instances of systemic discrimination.66 By the end of Fiscal Year 2022, the EEOC had successfully met a slightly higher target of 17-19% for this objective.67